ramibaghdan/clinic-readmission-eval/README.md

 | **Corrected** (grouped split, cohort fix) | **0.678** | 0.245 | 0 |

 The standard evaluation reports **AUROC 0.697**.
-With patient-level splits and a corrected cohort, the identical model scores **0.678** — and the corrected number lands squarely in the published 0.63–0.67 range, while much public work quotes the inflated figure.
+With patient-level splits and a corrected cohort, the identical model scores **0.678** — at the top of the published 0.63–0.67 range, while much public work quotes the inflated figure.

 ![Standard vs corrected evaluation](assets/before_after.png)

-Isolating each trap (2×2 ablation, section 4a of the analysis notebook):
+Isolating each issue (2×2 ablation, section 4a of the analysis notebook):

 | Cohort | Split | AUROC | Note |
 |---|---|---|---|